 4) Oregon is the first top-ranked team to visit USC in over 20 years

-Not that there’s any more need for motivation, but the Ducks are the first #1 team to visit the Coliseum since 1988.
+The Ducks are the first #1 team to visit the Coliseum since 1988.
 During a year where there’s no prize at the end of the road, a victory over a top-ranked team can provide a supplemental gift to a trying season.

-The USC Trojans have plenty of weapons and should have plenty of motivation heading into Saturday night – so duck and cover, Oregon – this could be a long and trying evening.
+The USC Trojans have plenty of weapons and should have plenty of motivation heading into Saturday night.
+So duck and cover, Oregon – this could be a long and trying evening.

 * Also posted to my Bleacher Report page